Log Out, Switch Users, Lock Screen, Power Off Ubuntu Desktops

 If you’re using a laptop computer, Ubuntu, by default, suspends your computer automatically when you close the lid.
 When your computer is suspended, the system’s state is saved into the computer’s memory and shuts down most of the computer’s functions.

-A very small amount of Power is still used during suspension so that you can continue from where you left off when you return.
+A minimal amount of Power is still used during suspension so that you can continue from where you left off when you return.

 Ubuntu Log out or Switch User